rmdpalo/rmdpalo/README.md

 ### About Me
-Hi there!
-I'm Miguel, a Web Developer, Photographer, and Gamer.
-I've been in love with technology ever since I was a kid, and once I was able to work the first thing I saved up for was my first PC build.
-Coding has always been on the back of my mind as something I want to learn, but I was always afraid.
-Over the past 4 years I've been on and off about learning it, but since 2020 I've decided to take it seriously.

-I graduated with my Bachelor's degree in International Security and Conflict Resolution Spring of 2019 and since then have been saving up for a web development bootcamp called LEARN Academy while self-teaching with a few Udemy courses.
-Fall 2020 I have now graduated from my bootcamp and am currently working as an intern for a company called Mucktracker.
+Hi, I'm Miguel.
+I like film photography and games.
+I graduated fullstack web-dev bootcamp fall 2020 and have been looking for crumbs ever since.
+Get at me.

 My experience is mostly with React, JavaScript, TypeScript, Ruby, and Ruby on Rails.
 However feel free to ask me about what I'm learning, because I feel like there's always something new.

-What I'm working on: Phaser.js for a game and a Pokedex app using react.
+**What I'm working on: Phaser.js for a game and a Pokedex app using react.**

 - Reach out to me here: [LinkedIn](https://www.linkedin.com/in/reynaldo-miguel-palo/) || [Twitter](https://twitter.com/MigsDev) || [Instagram](https://www.instagram.com/miguel.analog/)
 - Link to my [Resume](https://www.canva.com/design/DAEEnUh24w8/XFscjbRunVpc14gClbMqvA/view?utm_content=DAEEnUh24w8&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton) if you need it.